semaphoreci/semaphore/docs/docs/using-semaphore/self-hosted.md

 :::

-Once registered, the agent enters in *sync mode* and sends periodic requests to notify what the agent is doing and request instructions on what to do next.
+Once registered, the agent enters *sync mode* and sends periodic requests to notify what the agent is doing and request instructions on what to do next.
 The agent periodically sends POST requests to the Semaphore API `/sync` endpoint.
 The request sends state information about the agent.

 ```mermaid
 zenuml